 The above lists are not exhaustive, and the list must also make provision for new services or activities that will be required to implement WaSM and transition to a circular economy.
+We also reiterate that the guidance of what is / is not included in the DWM charge should be updated

 The report notes that some direct overheads that are incurred in the direct delivery of the any of the DWM services can be included.
-Council notes IPART's draft report endeavours to demonstrate how overheads would be calculated in Appendix D however some of the assumptions are not practical for councils.
-It will not always be practical to directly apportion all overheads appropriately, especially in regional, rural and remote councils where waste services are bundled in with other engineering or environmental responsibilities resulting in a potential shortfall for funding of key management staff.
+We note IPART's Draft Report endeavours to demonstrate how overheads would be calculated in Appendix D however some of the assumptions are not practical for councils.
+It will not always be practical to directly apportion all overheads appropriately, especially in rural and remote councils where waste services are bundled in with other engineering or environmental responsibilities resulting in a potential shortfall for funding of key management staff.

-IPART notes that "a separate targeted review would be best placed to consider issues around the equity and efficiency of funding pensioner concessions" (pg 12, Draft Report).
-Council agrees this issue should be considered as part of the review of the Rating Manual and what costs are eligible for inclusion in the DWM charge.
+IPART notes that 'a separate targeted review would be best placed to consider issues around the equity and efficiency of funding pensioner concessions'.
+LGNSW concurs this issue should be considered as part of the review of the Rating Manual and what costs are eligible for inclusion in the DWM charge.

 There is some concern around the omission of rural transfer stations being identified as a service that can be funded under the DWM charge.
-Council operates rural transfer stations in lieu of a domestic kerbside service, as enabling rural residents to dispose of waste and recycling at a centralised location is a far more efficient option.
-Costs, time and distance coupled with safety issues prevents Council from operating a domestic kerbside service outside of the Bathurst City area.
-This is another example of where the definition of 'modern waste management' needs to be clarified as historically much of this waste was landfilled on rural properties and Council has worked diligently to minimise this form of land contamination through the provision of accessible waste services.
+Rural and regional councils frequently operate rural transfer stations in lieu of a domestic kerbside service, as enabling rural residents to dispose of waste and recycling at a centralised location is a far more efficient option.
+Costs, time and distance coupled with safety issues commonly prevent rural and regional councils from operating a domestic kerbside service outside of city, town or village areas.
+This is another example of where the definition of 'modern waste management' needs to be clarified, as historically much of this waste was landfilled on rural properties and councils have worked diligently to minimise this form of land contamination through the provision of accessible waste services.

-Finally, cost recovery is a risk to the early adoption of services, there are increasingly instances where Council needs to fund research and investigation into new waste service options.
+Finally, cost recovery is a risk to the early adoption of services, there are increasingly instances where councils need to fund research and investigation into new waste service options.
 These might include changes to waste delivery models and/or the provision of collections covering emerging wastes, such as where councils are investigating how to implement the most effective form of food or food and garden waste collections, possibly including communal collections - noting that public place rubbish bins are not included in the current provisions.